Stacey Abrams wins Georgia 'Battle of the Staceys' in bid to become first black female governor in U.S.

 One of Cagle's ads featured images of MS-13 gang tattoos and guns being fired at the screen, while Kemp pledged to round up undocumented immigrants in his "big truck."
 A third contestant, state Sen. Michael Williams, outfitted an entire "deportation bus" for the purpose.

 In other results Tuesday night, in a heated Democratic primary in Kentucky, Amy McGrath, a former Marine combat pilot whose introductory video went viral, defeated Jim Gray, Lexington's first openly gay mayor.
-It's another victory for a woman, and another for a candidate who positioned herself as the insurgent against Washington Democrats' pick.
+It's another victory for a woman, and another for a candidate who positioned herself as the insurgent against the party establishment's choice.